BDC Hamburger Icon

 What is financial accounting?

-Financial accounting can sound complicated, but it’s really not, especially if you have excellent accounting software and get a little help setting up your books and records.
-Once you’re set up, you’ll just need to track your ongoing transactions and periodically prepare relevant reports.
+Financial accounting may seem complicated, but it’s really not — especially if you have excellent accounting software and set up your books and records properly.
+Once your accounting system is set up, you’ll just need to track your ongoing transactions and periodically prepare relevant reports.

 Did You Know?Did you know

-Basic accounting for small businesses is the process of establishing policies and procedures regarding how revenue, expenses, assets, and liabilities are treated.
-Financial accounting involves taking all that data and compiling it into a usable format – concise financial statements that summarize your company’s financial situation.
+Business accounting is the process of creating financial systems and procedures and tracking your company’s revenue, expenses, assets and liabilities.
+Financial accounting goes deeper; it involves compiling individual transaction records into comprehensive reports that management, shareholders and others can review.
+It compiles all accounting data into a usable format — concise statements summarizing your company’s financial situation.

 Small business accounting involves the following: